 This safari was one of the highlights from an amazing trip.
 It was really hard to choose photos for this post, so flick on over to my Facebook page for more.
 The region is full of beauty and splendor.
 Would I go back?
 Yes!
 But when it’s warmer.
 Have you ever been on a desert safari in Egypt?
 I’d love to hear your thoughts.

-Next up, Luxor.
+Next up, East and West Banks of Luxor.